 2M PHY

 2 Megabit PHY (2M PHY) is also a new PHY configuration introduced in Bluetooth 5.0.
-The purpose of this configuration is increased symbol rate at the PHY layer.
-Specifically, it achieves a symbol rate of 2 Mega symbols per second, where each symbol corresponds to a single bit.
+The purpose of this configuration is to increase the symbol rate at the PHY layer.
+Specifically, it achieves a symbol rate of 2 Megasymbols per second, where each symbol corresponds to a single bit.
 This allows a user to double the number of bits sent over the air during a given period, or conversely reduce energy consumption for a given amount of data by halving the necessary transmit time.